 Natural immune system boosters; Elderberry, Oil of oregano, echinacea.

-Take vitamin D3, and esterifield vitamin C. Take sublingual B-12 if you're vegan, vegitarian, or pescatarian.
+Take vitamin D3 and esterified vitamin C. Take sublingual B-12 if you're vegan, vegetarian, or pescatarian.

 Laugh a lot and laugh out loud.